 On Expatistan.com you can compare the cost of living in two cities and find out which is a more affordable place to live.
 When you really can’t choose between two options for your next destination, see which currently has a lower cost of living.

-How to Save on Monthly Expenses
+Save on Monthly Expenses

 It’s obvious that your preferred lifestyle will alter your budget, so if you are a foodie, you may choose to spend more on good local food and restaurants while cutting back on housing or traveling expenses.
 What it’s important is to identify what matters the most for you to make sure you enjoy your nomad journey while you keep your financials under control.
 Here are a few tips to do it so: